tillo13/kumori_cli_engine/README.md

 #### Working Principle:

 At its essence, `configs.py` acts as the intermediary between raw input data and the generative AI models.
-By preprocessing images — adjusting dimensions, applying filters, or selecting poses — and specifying generation parameters, it enriches the input data to better suit the model's needs and user expectations.
-This preprocessing layer ensures a higher quality and more customized output, distinguishing the CLI tool's capabilities from standard InstantID implementations.
+By processing images in large batches — adjusting dimensions, applying filters, or selecting poses — and specifying generation parameters, it enriches the input data to better suit the model's needs and user expectations.
+This preprocessing layer ensures a higher quality and more customized output, distinguishing the CLI tool's capabilities from standard GUI image generations implementations.

 ### generation_log.csv

-The `generation_log.csv` is an innovative addition to this CLI-based image generation framework that markedly enhances the usability and analytical capabilities of the tool.
+The `generation_log.csv` is an innovative addition to the Kumori CLI Engine framework that markedly enhances the usability and analytical capabilities of the tool.
 Diverging from the standard InstantID implementation, which primarily focuses on the generation outcomes without comprehensive tracking of the generative parameters and results, this logging mechanism provides a detailed record of each generation attempt, encompassing a wide array of parameters and outcomes.

 #### Key Features of generation_log.csv: